xingtianma/xingtianma/README.md

-## Hi :D
+## Hi!

-My name is Xingtian, but feel free to call me Kevin.
+My name is Xingtian, but feel free to call me Kevin!

 I'm a current senior at Northeastern University studying Computer Science (Software Concentration) and I have a passion for creating projects that people actually use.
 Whether it's a second saved